liquidaty/zsvhub-cli/demos/covid_vaccine/README.md

 # Demo: COVID-19 data

 ## Overview
-We demonstrate how to use the ZSV Playground (https://zsvhub.com/playground/) to analyze publicly available COVID data.
+We demonstrate how to use the ZSV Playground (https://zsvhub.com/playground/, an online and more limited version of the ZSVHub to analyze publicly available COVID data.

 ## Topics covered